Acapulco: 20th century

 In 1911, revolutionary forces took over the main plaza of Acapulco.
 In 1920, the Prince of Wales (the future King Edward VIII) visited the area.
 Impressed by what he saw, he recommended the place to his compatriots in Europe, making it popular with the elite there.
 Much of the original hotel and trading infrastructure was built by a businessman named Albert B. Pullen from Corrigan, Texas, in the area now known as Old Acapulco.
-In 1933 Carlos Barnard started the first section of Hotel El Mirador, with 12 rooms on the cliffs of La Quebrada.
-Wolf Schoenborn purchased large amounts of undeveloped land and Albert Pullen built the Las Americas Hotel.
+In 1933, Carlos Barnard started the first section of Hotel El Mirador, with 12 rooms on the cliffs of La Quebrada.
+Albert Pullen built the Las Americas Hotel.
+In the late 1930s, “La Fraccionadora de Acapulco, S.A.”
+(FASA), consisting of William Pullen, Anacleto Martínez, Juan M. Salcedo, and Wolf Schoenburg, who was especially instrumental, started tourism development in earnest.

 In the mid-1940s, the first commercial wharf and warehouses were built.
 In the early 1950s, President Miguel Alemán Valdés upgraded the port's infrastructure, installing electrical lines, drainage systems, roads and the first highway to connect the port with Mexico City.

 The economy grew and foreign investment increased with it.
 During the 1950s, Acapulco became the fashionable place for millionaire Hollywood stars such as Elizabeth Taylor, Frank Sinatra, Eddie Fisher and Brigitte Bardot.
 The 1963 Hollywood movie Fun in Acapulco, starring Elvis Presley, is set in Acapulco although the filming took place in the United States.
 Former swing musician Teddy Stauffer, the so-called "Mister Acapulco", was a hotel manager ("Villa Vera", "Casablanca"), who attracted many celebrities to Acapulco.

 From a population of only 4,000 or 5,000 in the 1940s, by the early 1960s, Acapulco had a population of about 50,000.
 In 1958, the Diocese of Acapulco was created by Pope Pius XII.
 It became an archdiocese in 1983.